Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

-This is the label which will be displayed next to the field on your booking form and on your invoices.
-Examples of commonly used labels are Name, Email or Phone.
+This is the label that is displayed next to the field on your booking form and on your invoices.
+Examples of commonly used labels are Name, Email, or Phone.

-A unique ID - can be used in email notifications and CSS (alpha-numeric).
-Prefixing the ID with 'customer_' causes the field to be shown in the top section of invoices with the rest of the customer information.
+A unique ID - that can be used in email notifications and CSS (alpha-numeric).
+Prefixing the ID with 'customer_' causes the field to be shown in the top section of invoices with the rest of the Customer information.

 This is an optional, short description that is displayed underneath the field.
 Use this to provide your Customers with instructions on how you want them to fill out the field.

 Tracking Referrals Using the Booking FormBack to top